maximereder/leaf-disease-recognition/README.md

 ![original](Report/Ber_Bob_2_Bob_2.jpg)

 Here is how we proceed our analysis :
-- We determine all the leaves on the image (see `Crop`), which is necessary for our `result.csv` file.
+- We determine all the leaves on the image which is necessary for our *result.csv* file.
 - We analyse all cropped leaves.
-On each leaf, we detect each `necrosis area`, which are necrotic areas of the leaf.
+On each leaf, we detect each *necrosis area*, which are necrotic areas of the leaf.
 Depending on the leaf, each necrosis may have a different color.
 To solve this problem, we use different `masks`.
-(See `Analysis`)
+(See [Analysis](#Analysis))
 - Then, we detect the pycnidias.
-The areas calculated previously are very useful, because they allow to **check** if a pycnidia is coherent: if a pycnidia belongs to a `necrotic area` then it is a **true pycnidia**.
-(See `Analysis`)
+The areas calculated previously are very useful, because they allow to **check** if a pycnidia is coherent: if a pycnidia belongs to a *necrotic area* then it is a **true pycnidia**.
+(See [Analysis](#Analysis))
-- Finally, we create `result.csv` which is composed :
+- Finally, we create *result.csv* which is composed :
     * Columns from csv from PHD (columns containing researcher input data)
     * Name,
     * Leaf area in px and cm,